club-s0da/Python/Web Scraping Wiki Largest Companies.md

 print(df)

-# Now pull in the data from the rest of the DataFrame:
+# Pull in the data from the rest of the DataFrame:
 # Looks like it's td tags encapsulated in tr tags:
 # Looks like it's t for table and then r for rows, d for data

-# Loop through our column data:
+# Loop through column data:
 column_data = table.find_all('tr')
 for row in column_data[1:]:  # Error in the index at 0, empty list, must begin at index[1]
     row_data = row.find_all('td')
     indv_row_data = [data.text.strip() for data in row_data]
-    # Now we have to put these data into our dataframe ONE AT A TIME
+    # Now have to put these data into dataframe ONE AT A TIME
     # Append each row to the dataframe each time it loops through
     length = len(df)
     df.loc[length] = indv_row_data

 print(df)  # Checking if it's right

-# Now can be analyzed further in pandas
+# Can be analyzed further in pandas
-# But we can export it to a csv:
+# But can export it to a csv:
 df.to_csv(r'C:\Users\Me\Desktop\Revenues.csv', index=False)
 # added: index = False to omit the first column which shows the index value
 ```